rhtconsulting/fuse-quickstarts/karaf/infinispan/remote-camel-producer/README.md

     	Error resolving artifact org.infinispan:infinispan-embedded:xml:features:6.3.1.Final-redhat-1: Could not find artifact

 You Need to add the Red Hat GA Maven Repo to the Fuse Configuration file `org.ops4j.pax.url.mvn.cfg`.
 ATo do so append the URL `https://maven.repository.redhat.com/ga/` to the property `org.ops4j.pax.url.mvn.repositories`.

+### Connection Errors ###
+If you are seeing connection errors, make sure that you have JBoss Data Gris running on `localhost` in client-server mode and that it is using the default ports.